Answers to Questions Cover the Following Topics:

 Yes, applicants are encouraged to apply early.
 This will allow adequate time before the due date to make any corrections to errors found in the application during the submission process.

-Yes, the applicant can revise and resubmit the application for the second receipt date, June 26, 2020.
+Yes, applicants who submitted to the first round and were not funded are encouraged to revise and resubmit the application for the second receipt date, June 26, 2020.
+Applicants should follow the “resubmission” instructions in the

 This page last reviewed on